Menu

 At this time, spice isn’t as prevalent as other street drugs.
 In Britain, from 2017-18, just 0.4% of 16 to 59-year-olds took drugs that were in the same category as spice.
 In the US, 36% of high-school students took cannabis, while 7% tried spice.
 Spice has become very prevalent among the homeless in British and American cities.
 Many of the homeless population might already be addicted to drugs and will try a cheaper drug that makes two days feel like two hours.

-Spice is Less Likely To be Detected By A Drug Test
+Spice Is Less Likely To Be Detected By A Drug Test

 Spice is also increasing in popularity with people whose freedom or careers are dependent on passing a drug-screening test.
 Typical drug tests do not identify synthetic cannabinoids; therefore, those in prison, on parole or in the army who were users of heroin, cocaine or cannabis would make the switch to spice to conceal their addiction.
 However this is a risky strategy as just only recently drug tests for Spice have started to appear on the market as single drug tests for Spice or multi panel drug test kits that include Spice as a test parameter.